weyway/oldway/content/Crafts & Guides/Cosmic Exploration.md

 	- To participate as a Mech pilot, you have to submit an application in your **Exotablet** once the timer is up, only five players will be selected at random from all the applicants.
 These applications require a **Pilot Application** that can be purchased with lunar credits, players that are not selected will receive a refund of their application token.
 - Ground Support
 	- Everyone else that is not piloting a Mech will still be able to participate as ground support.
 To do so, you can just check the map and go to where the mission is taking place, once you arrive click the **Join Event** button.
+	- Ground Supporters also receive a participation bonus that will increase the rewards you receive from your Stellar Missions for a while.

 ### Stellar Successes
 ![[btn3.png]]